tkinsoon/microservices-enablement/README.md

 ## Lab 0 - Prerequisites

 This lab walks you through setting up a jumpbox in your GCP project.
-We have created a GCP project with project ID for you and at this point, please ask.
+You need to complete the setup of your jumpbox before you can move on to the next lab

 [Click here to setup your jumphost on GCP](./labs/lab0)